TejBaidwan/BloodDonationBuddy/README.md

 That is all!
 I hope you find the app intuitive and easy to use.
 I have inlcuded some screenrecordings of an app walkthrough below so you can get an idea of the apps structure.

+## Walkthrough

 ![bloodTypeGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/00fa7e6c-3d6b-42e2-8178-4d43711533b2)
 ![creditsGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/c22b1091-c2d6-4f6c-80b7-25178f939d41)
 ![formGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/4b89b43d-fad0-4ba4-999a-038d78262bdc)
 ![historyGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/2c0b67ce-6374-4208-9440-bd9532721638)
 ![processGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/4d47779f-0004-4bf4-a926-1a1821d9e445)
 ![welcomeGif](https://github.com/TejBaidwan/BloodDonationBuddy/assets/146671383/685b5dcb-26e5-4fdb-bfab-865dd5ec2025)

+*In the form ince you have determined your eligibility if you enter a phone number and click the send results button you will open a sms intent with the details of your form entires prefilled

 ## Authors